rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimBuf.md

-The `Rsvim.buf` global object for buffers.
+The `Rsvim.buf` global object for Vim buffers.

 ## Example